bower/bower.github.io/index.md

 ---
 title: Bower
 layout: default
 ---

-Web sites are made of lots of things: frameworks, libraries, assets, utlities, and rainbows.
+Web sites are made of lots of things -- frameworks, libraries, assets, utlities, and rainbows.
 Bower manages all these things for you.

 ## Install Bower